 I lived most of my childhood on the move, following my career Navy father around, except for three pivotal years in Oklahoma where my father’s family lived.
 After marriage and three kids, I went back to college and received a B.A. and M.A. from the University of Missouri-Kansas City where I spent many years as an administrator, mostly running the UMKC Women’s Center.
 That job gave me many great pleasures, including serving on the planning committee and as co-convenor of one of the critical area caucuses at Women 2000: Beijing Plus Five at the United Nations.

 Health problems eventually forced me out of the university and opened the door to writing full-time.
 I published two books of poetry, had two poems read by Garrison Keillor on The Writer’s Almanac, and won some awards.
 I also published a cookbook.
 I took a deep breath and jumped into the fiction pond.
-My novel, Every Last Secret, won the St. Martin’s Press/Malice Domestic Best First Traditional Mystery Novel Competition and will be published by St. Martin's Press in April 24, 2012.
-Every Last Secret has earned some wonderful advance praise.
+My novel, Every Last Secret, won the St. Martin’s Press/Malice Domestic Best First Traditional Mystery Novel Competition and its sequels, Every Broken Trust and Every Hidden Fear, were published by St. Martin's Press.
+They earned some wonderful praise.

 “Fans of Nevada Barr and Sara